kiblik/DefectDojo-Inc-Documentation/proprietary_plugins/01_plus/tuner.md

 __Sign Responses__ - when disabled, DefectDojo will not consume any SAML responses that are not signed

-__Sign Logout Requests__ - when enabled, logoout requests will need to be signed by DefectDojo
+__Sign Logout Requests__ - when enabled, logout requests will need to be signed by DefectDojo

 __Force Authentication__ - when enabled, DefectDojo will force user login without relying on sessions

-__Enable SAML debugging__ - when enabled, more verbose output will be present in the logs for debuggin issues
+__Enable SAML debugging__ - when enabled, more verbose output will be present in the logs for debugging issues

 __Enable SAML__ - when enabled, the button to login via SAML will be present on the login page (_Note:_ If the _Enable SAML_ field is not checked, no SAML login button will be displayed on the DefectDojo login page.)